Ground state connectivity of local Hamiltonians: Introduction

 Specifically, in this paper we define a notion of \emph{connectivity} of the ground space of $H$, which roughly asks: Given ground states $\ket{\psi}$ and $\ket{\phi}$ of $H$ as input, are they ``connected'' through the ground space of $H$?
 Somewhat more formally, we have (see Section~\ref{sect:defns} for a formal definition):

-\begin{definition}[Ground State Connectivity (\gscon) (informal)] Given as input a local Hamiltonian $H$ and ground states $\ket{\psi}$ and $\ket{\phi}$ of $H$ (specified via quantum circuits), as well as parameters $m$ and $l$, does there exist a sequence of $l$-qubit unitaries $(U_i)_{i=1}^m$ such that: \begin{enumerate} \item ($\ket{\psi}$ mapped to $\ket{\phi}$) $U_m\cdots U_1 \ket{\psi}\approx \ket{\phi}$, and \item (intermediate states in ground space) $\forall\;i\in [m]$, $U_i\cdots U_1\ket{\psi}$ is in the ground space of $H$? \end{enumerate} \end{definition} In other words, \gscon~asks whether there exists a sequence of $m$ unitaries, each acting on (at most) $l$ qubits, mapping the initial state $\ket{\psi}$ to the final state $\ket{\phi}$ \emph{through} the ground space of $H$.
+\begin{definition}[Ground State Connectivity (\gscon) (informal)] Given as input a local Hamiltonian $H$ and two ground states $\ket{\psi}$ and $\ket{\phi}$ (represented succinctly via quantum circuits) of $H$, as well as parameters $m$ and $l$, does there exist a sequence of $l$-qubit unitaries $\left(U_i\right)_{i=1}^m$ such that: \begin{enumerate} \item ($\ket{\psi}$ mapped to $\ket{\phi}$) $U_m\cdots U_1 \ket{\psi}\approx \ket{\phi}$, and \item (intermediate states have low energy) $\forall i\in [m]$, $U_i\cdots U_1\ket{\psi}$ {has low energy with respect to $H$.} \end{enumerate} \end{definition} In other words, \gscon~asks whether there exists a sequence of $m$ unitaries, each acting on (at most) $l$ qubits, mapping the initial state $\ket{\psi}$ to the final state $\ket{\phi}$ ``{through}'' the ground space of $H$.
 We stress that the parameters $m$ (i.e. number of unitaries) and $l$ (i.e. the locality of each unitary) are key; as we discuss shortly, depending on their setting, the complexity of \gscon~can vary greatly.
+(Note: While the most general formulation of \gscon\ above does not require intermediate states to lie exactly in the ground space of $H$, our QCMA-completeness result holds even if one requires all intermediate states to lie fully in the ground space (see Section~\ref{sect:GSCON_QCMA}).)

 \paragraph{Physics Motivation.} The original inspiration for this work came from a recently active area in classical complexity theory on \emph{reconfiguration} problems (see \emph{Previous work} below for details).
 For example, the reconfiguration problem for 3SAT asks: Given a 3SAT formula $\phi$ and satisfying assignments $x$ and $y$ for $\phi$, does there exist a sequence of bit flips mapping $x$ to $y$, such that each intermediate assignment encountered is also a satisfying assignment for $\phi$?
-Although the classical study of reconfiguration problems is arguably mostly interesting from a theoretical perspective, its quantum variant (i.e. $\gscon$) turns out to be physically relevant.
-To illustrate, we now {discuss} connections to \emph{quantum memories} and \emph{stabilizer codes}.\\
+Although the classical study of reconfiguration problems is arguably mostly interesting from a theoretical perspective (i.e. it is theoretically interesting to ask about the structure of the solution space of a 3SAT instance, but we are not aware of any practical applications), its quantum variant (i.e. $\gscon$) turns out to be physically relevant. {In particular, it corresponds to the question: Given two ground states $\ket{\psi}$ and $\ket{\phi}$ of a local Hamiltonian $H$, are $\ket{\psi}$ and $\ket{\phi}$ separated by an ``energy barrier'' (with respect to $H$ and sequences of local unitaries mapping $\ket{\psi}$ to $\ket{\phi}$)?
+Along these lines, we now {discuss} connections to \emph{quantum memories} and \emph{stabilizer codes}.}\\